learn-co-curriculum/dsc-project-template/README.md

 - `SampleProjectSlides.PDF`: A starter slide deck
   - PDF of a sample slide deck to use for a presentation to your class or an employer
   - Here is an [online editable version](https://docs.google.com/presentation/d/1PnqhxdN1P1tY3MKCXKmShO0sYLRQF2DSMzMN_tnk5xo/edit?usp=sharing) of the presentation - instructions for using this are below.
-- code folder:
+- `code` folder:
   - `__init__.py`: Python helper file that tells Python that there are packages in the repository that can be imported
   - `data_cleaning.py`: Sample script to clean data and prepare it for analysis and visualization
   - `visualizations.py`: Sample script to produce visualizations
   - You may also find it helpful to have a Jupyter Notebook here for messy EDA or data preparation
+- `data` folder:
+  - Contains data referenced in Jupyter Notebook code cells
-- images folder:
+- `images` folder:
   - Contains images referenced in Jupyter Notebook markdown cells
 - `.gitignore` file that tells git to not track certain files and folders